llvm-git-migration/llvm-project/llvm/docs/GitHub.rst

 llvm/llvm-project repository otherwise, please use a fork (see below).
 User branches that aren't associated with a pull-request **will be deleted**.

+Note: this is particularly necessary if using [Graphite](https://app.graphite.dev/).
+To make sure Graphite creates branches following the above pattern, use `gt config` then `Branch naming settings` and `Set a prefix for branch names`.
+Include the last `/`.
+Otherwise Graphite will fail to `gt submit`.
+If that happens, a simple way to unblock is to rename (`git -m <old name> <new name>`), and then checkout the branch and `gt track`.

 Pull Requests
 =============
 The LLVM project is using GitHub Pull Requests for Code Reviews.
 This document